 References and Credits:

-For a comprehensive explanation of how a 2 inch QUAD VTR worked, here’s a link to an RCA film showing the TR-4 in action:
+For a comprehensive explanation of how a 2-inch QUAD VTR worked, here’s a link to an RCA film showing the TR-4 in action:

-Paul Marshall of the Broadcast Engineering Conservation Group knows a wealth of information about television equipment from the past and also runs ‘Golden Age TV’ that has an enormous collection of vintage television and film equipment, used by TV and film companies requiring authentic television props.
+Paul Marshall of the Broadcast Engineering Conservation Group knows a wealth of information about television equipment from the past and also runs ‘Golden Age TV’ which has an enormous collection of vintage television and film equipment, used by TV and film companies requiring authentic television props.

 Having restored three large OB vehicles, The Broadcast Engineering Conservation Group are now currently restoring four more major projects of rebuilding historic OB Scanners!